Glass Spider Tour: Tour legacy

 In 2013, new critical reviews began to take note of some of the tour's strengths and innovations and proposed that the tour was better than its reputation suggested.
-Although critics still found some elements of the tour questionable (including the set itself and the prevalence of Bowie's newer material), the tour was praised for Bowie's strong voice, musical arrangements and choice of relatively unheard "jewels" in the set list.
+Although critics still found some elements of the tour questionable, such as the set itself and the prevalence of Bowie's newer material, the tour was praised for Bowie's strong voice, musical arrangements and choice of relatively unheard "jewels" in the set list.
 Peter Frampton credited his participation in this tour for helping to revive his own career.

 In 2017, a review in The Atlantic, while admitting that it had some flaws, called the show "spectacular, beautiful, charmingly pretentious, and weirdly magical."

 The show on 6 June 1987 was played close to the Berlin Wall.
 The show was heard by thousands of East German citizens across the wall and was followed by violent rioting in East Berlin.
-According to German journalist Tobias Ruther, these protests in East Berlin were the first in the sequence of riots that led to those around the time of the fall of the wall in November 1989.
-Although other factors were probably more influential in the fall of the wall, on Bowie's death in 2016, the German Foreign Office tweeted "Good-bye, David Bowie.
+According to German journalist Tobias Ruther, these protests in East Berlin were the first in the sequence of riots that led to the fall of the wall in November 1989.
+Although other factors were probably more influential in the fall of the wall, upon Bowie's death in 2016, the German Foreign Office tweeted "Good-bye, David Bowie.
 You are now among #Heroes.
 Thank you for helping to bring down the #wall."

 Ultimately, given the negative reaction to the Never Let Me Down album and this tour, Bowie found himself creatively exhausted and in low critical standing.
 Bowie decided to return to making music for himself, and, having been put in touch with Reeves Gabrels through his publicist for the Glass Spider Tour, Bowie formed his band Tin Machine in 1989 and retired his back catalogue of songs from live performance with his Sound+Vision Tour in 1990.